anquanscan/sec-tools/README.md

 [werdlists](https://github.com/decal/werdlists): :keyboard: Wordlists, Dictionaries and Other Data Sets for Writing Software Security Test Cases
 [Awesome-Ethical-Hacking-Resources](https://github.com/husnainfareed/Awesome-Ethical-Hacking-Resources): 🔗 All the resources I could find for learning Ethical Hacking and Penetration Testing.
 [blankspace](https://github.com/jbaines-r7/blankspace): Proof of Concept for EFSRPC Arbitrary File Upload  (CVE-2021-43893)
 [webGuard](https://github.com/makemytrip/webGuard): webGuard is a Web Application Testing tool that helps find security vulnerabilities in your applications.
+[Anti-Debugging](https://github.com/ThomasThelen/Anti-Debugging): A collection of c++ programs that demonstrate common ways to detect the presence of an attached debugger.